Glasgow Clan: 2018–2020, club rebrand and coaching changes

-2021–
+2021–2023, return to play and arena deal secured

 After the cancellation of the 2020–21 Elite League season due to the Coronavirus pandemic, and amid uncertainty about the future of Braehead Arena following the collapse of the rink's owner/operator Intu Properties, Glasgow delayed naming a new head coach.

 However, in July 2021, the Clan announced the appointment of experienced Canadian Malcolm Cameron as their new head coach and head of hockey operations.

 The Clan then released a statement confirming their intention to begin the 2021-22 Elite League season later than the rest of the league in November 2021.
-The club confirmed they would withdraw from the Challenge Cup for the 2021-22 season and focus solely on their 54-game regular season and play-off push.
+The club confirmed they would withdraw from the Challenge Cup for the 2021–22 season and focus solely on their 54-game regular season and play-off push.

-In November 2021, the Clan announced their leadership group for the 2021-22 season, with Canadian forward Dyson Stevenson taking the 'C', and former captain Matt Haywood wearing the 'A', alongside defencemen Cody Sol and Mikko Vainonen.
+In November 2021, the Clan announced their leadership group for the 2021–22 season, with Canadian forward Dyson Stevenson taking the 'C', and former captain Matt Haywood wearing the 'A', alongside defencemen Cody Sol and Mikko Vainonen.

 In the same month, the club also confirmed their subsidiary company Glasgow Arena Ltd had signed a 20-year lease to become the new operators of Braehead Arena, following lengthy negotiations with Global Mutual.
 The announcement ended months of uncertainty over the home of the Clan and the Paisley Pirates, who also use the rink.

-Glasgow finished in 6th place in Cameron's first season in charge, losing their two-legged play-off quarter-final 5-4 on aggregate to eventual play-off champions the Cardiff Devils.
+Glasgow finished in 6th place in Cameron's first season in charge, losing their two-legged play-off quarter-final 5–4 on aggregate to eventual play-off champions the Cardiff Devils.